 - In-person B2B event hacks for small budgets

-- Tips for planning successful in-person marketing event
+- Tips for planning a successful in-person marketing event

 This strategy is the ultimate in targeted marketing.
 It’s about aiming sales and marketing activity at specific, named accounts within a target market.